apicov/esp32cam_snap/README.md

 # Build the project

-After cloning this project, it should be possible to build it either with `IDF` or with platformio.
+After cloning this project, it should be possible to build it either with `IDF`.
 The following steps will walk you to build the project.

 ## Install dependencies